robenkleene/development-references/languages/bash/bash-equality.md

 ## String Comparison

+In Bash the right hand side is always a glob.

 This compares `$PWD` to a string with wildcards, this isn't comparing files, just strings:

     [[ $PWD/ = $HOME/*/* ]]